sep/snowman-vm-vagrant/readme.md

 	# if "vagrant up" freaks out, try "vagrant up --provision"

 	vagrant rdp # or just, like, double-click the running instance in virtualbox

+Before booting the VM, change a few settings in virtualbox.
+1. Open virtualbox and click Settings.
+1. In the general tab, under Advanced, enable Shared Bidirectional Clipboard.
+1. In the display tab, under Screen, increase video memory to 128 MB.
+1. If your computer has a SSD, you can enable virtualbox to simulate one.